ooaavee/beavis/README.md

 # Beavis CLI

-Beavis CLI library enables you to use a web-cli/terminal/console with your ASP.NET Core applications.
-It is very easy to configure and implement your own custom commands.
+Beavis CLI library enables a web-cli support for ASP.NET Core applications.
+It is very easy to configure and of course develope new custom commands with .NET Core.

 ## Install